coreeng/core-platform-docs/content/app/repo-structure.md

 Key points:

-- There is only one p2p workflow
+- There is only one p2p lifecycle
 - All application code, tests, and deployment configurations reside in root directory